-Ravi turned to look at the person who’d let them in — an elderly figure, probably in his fifties or sixties.
+Ravi turned to look at the person who’d let them in—an elderly figure, probably in his fifties or sixties.
 His hairline had receded all the way to the back, while his grey beard was an inch long all over.
 A curious pair of multi-lens spectacles sat on his nose, and in his left hand, he carried what looked like a multi-utility walking stick.
-His work clothes were tattered and discoloured, with paint stains in multiple places.
+His work clothes were tattered and discoloured with paint stains here and there.

-‘Please feel at home, boys,’ the man chuckled at Ravi and Subro.
+‘Please feel at home, boys,’ the man chuckled at them.

 ‘Which problem?’
 Ravi couldn’t help pointing out.
 ‘The one that they stole from us?’

-‘I understand your alarm,’ the elderly man beamed, ‘But please do not worry.
+‘I understand your alarm,’ the elderly man said, beaming.
+‘But please do not worry.
 I entrusted my son with that device.
 He will bring it here soon.’